Anaethesia/devdemo/README.md

 # devdemo
-Some useful demo code in developing, maybe go or other scripts.
+Some useful demo in developing.